 Franciacorta can be a little richer and fuller than Champagne, so more versatile at table.

-Label need only say Franciacorta – defines the growing area, production method and the wine – the same as Champagne!
+Label need only say Franciacorta – defines the growing area, production method and the wine – the same strategy as Champagne.

 Market is mainly internal; in UK, examples at £15-35.